agrafix/homepage/_posts/2016-05-27-parser-combinators.md

 type LangList = [Language]
 {% endhighlight %}

-Let's start off by writing parsers for the building blocks, with tests:
+We start off by writing parsers for the building blocks, with tests:

 {% highlight haskell %}
 langType :: Parser LanguageType